klr227/EnvELab/Reactor_Characteristics/Reactor_Characteristics_Lab_Report.md

 Three Baffles: t⋆ = 0.4857
 Four Baffles: t⋆ = 0.5463

 ###5.
 Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.
+The difference of the hydraulic residence time calculated with the flow rate and volume and the hydraulic residence time from the AD model is evidence of "dead volumes" in our reactors.
+The hydraulic residence time of the AD model is lower than the other one which can be attributed to dead volumes located in the reactor.
 ###6.
 Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be

 ##Conclusion: